Anima Books

 on caring for our animals (and ourselves)

-One veterinarian's reverie on caring for our animals
+One veterinarian's reverie on caring for our animals (and ourselves).

 This book is as much a series of 'Notes to Self' as it is a guide for anyone else.
 I forget or ignore these little gems and need to remind myself of them almost daily.